qu4drupole/DREAM_cell_deconvolution/README.md

 ==========================================================================

-In 'Bulk_seq_data_loading'....
+files in 'Bulk_seq_data_loading'....
-  There are three jupyter notebooks that outline the data processing procedure:
+  - There are three jupyter notebooks that outline the data processing procedure:
-    'data_import_preprocess' does the heavy lifting
+    - 'data_import_preprocess' does the heavy lifting
-    'RNAseq_data_class' is a python data object that can read data from the SQL database 'EDA_LOGFILE-SQL' is exploration of bulk data loading process 'gseList.csv' is a csv file of all trainging GSEs and relevant attributes 'test_log.txt' is a log file from the data import process 'success_gse.pckl' is a pickled set of GSE records successfully uploaded to the SQL database
+    - 'RNAseq_data_class' is a python data object that can read data from the SQL database--_not completed!_
+    - 'EDA_LOGFILE-SQL' is exploration of bulk data loading process--_not completed!_
+  - 'gseList.csv' is a csv file of all trainging GSEs and relevant attributes
+  - 'test_log.txt' is a log file from the data import process
+  - 'success_gse.pckl' is a pickled set of GSE records successfully uploaded to the SQL database